sholtomaud/blog/_posts/2012-04-16-declarative-programming-and-autosubscribe.md

 programming can be.
 Meteor itself focuses on reactive programming, but it facilitates declarative style in its live templates.

 From working on my own libraries and frameworks, I thought "Wow.
-How they hell did they get that to work?"
+How the hell did they get that to work?"
 More on this later.

 [Meteor screencast]: http://meteor.com/screencast